Scarves with Soul and Street Cred

 By merging abstractionism with real imagery, Isabelle Gougenheim creates eye-catching luxury scarves with electric colours and images - free-spirited creations, inspired by street photography and graffiti that will transport you to faraway places.

 Growing up in France, the fashion capital of the world, Isabelle Gougenheim uses scarves as an authentic medium to express her creativity and passion.
-Her sketches are transformed into wearable art scarves when printed on luxuriously soft silk and modal fabric in Italy.
+Her sketches are transformed into wearable art scarves when printed on luxuriously soft silk and modal fabric.

 The Grand Carré Scarf by Isabelle Gougenheim Designs is both multi-faceted and multi-functional, allowing creation and exploration.
 An eclectic accessory by nature, the shape of the scarves is more than meets the eye, as the square-54-inch textile effortlessly ties into a belt or wraps like a headband.